Social determinants of mental disorders in Finland - a register-based study

 Aims

-• to update some fundamental descriptive analysis of the epidemiology of mental disorders in Finland, including primary and secondary care data
+- update key descriptive analyses of the epidemiology of mental disorders in Finland, incorporating both primary and secondary care data;

-• to analyze the dynamic interplay between socioeconomic factors and mental health over the life-course and on multiple levels, and
+- examine the dynamic interplay between socioeconomic factors and mental health across the life course and on multiple levels; and

-• to improve conditions and methodologies in register-based research by adopting principles of open science.
+- improve the conditions and methodologies of register-based research by applying principles of open science.

 Rationale

-Despite the advancements made in analytical epidemiology concerning mental disorders, the role of descriptive analysis remains important for comprehending the landscape of psychiatry and mental health.
-Trends such as deinstitutionalization, changes in attitudes towards mental disorders, the integration of mental health into primary care, and economical and political transformations all underscore the need for continuously updated descriptive statistics and monitoring.
-These efforts serve not only to enlighten both the public and clinicians but also to facilitate informed dialogues on optimal practices.
+Although analytical epidemiology has advanced our understanding of mental disorders, descriptive analysis remains essential for capturing the broader landscape of psychiatry and mental health.
+Trends such as deinstitutionalization, evolving public attitudes, the integration of mental health into primary care, and socio-political changes highlight the need for regularly updated descriptive data and continuous monitoring.

-Depression and anxiety are among the top 10 most common reasons for visits to primary care, but much of the register-based research has been conducted using secondary care data only.
-Our aim is to expand our analysis to include primary care as well as secondary care mental health services.
+Depression and anxiety are among the ten most common reasons for visits to primary care in Finland.
+Yet, much of the existing register-based research focuses exclusively on secondary care.
+This project seeks to address this gap by analyzing both primary and secondary mental health service use.

-So far, this project has focused on certain classical questions in psychiatric epidemiology:
+So far, this project has focused on several classical questions in psychiatric epidemiology:

 Topics